January/JayhawkTelnet/README.md

 What sports are supported?
 ---------------------------
+Only KU football right now.

-KU football, KU basketball, KU baseball, and KU soccer.
+KU basketball (men's and women's), KU baseball, and KU soccer will be implemented when it's done™.

 Is there a demo server?
 -----------------------
-Yes, you can connect to it at [IP will be here] using any telnet client.
+When it's more complete, there will be.

 Why did you make this?
 -----------------------
-I heard stories of a Telnet server officially hosted by KU that could be used to quickly check sports info.
-Of course, said server doesn't exist anymore, but it gave me the idea to recreate it.
+I heard stories of a Telnet server officially hosted by KU in the olden days that could be used to quickly check sports info.
+Of course, said server doesn't exist anymore, but it gave me the idea to recreate it for fun.
 Why not?

 Can I fork it and make a Telnet server for my own team?
 -------------------------------------------------------
-Absolutely!
-I've even done all the legwork of dealing with ESPN's convoluted API for you, and made it pretty easy to modify the project for any college team.
-Try it out!
+Well, maybe later.
+It's unfinished in its current state.
+But I plan on doing all the legwork of dealing with ESPN's weirdly convoluted API for you, and making it easy to modify for any college team.